Shopping in Thailand is always excellent, but shopping in Chiang Mai is some of the best in the country.

 On reason is because most Thai handicrafts are made in the Chiang Mai area.
 That means, not only is everything available there, but it is usually cheaper than in Bangkok.

 If you are interested in shopping in Chiang Mai though, there are certain products you should buy as, not only are they cheap, but their quality is amazing.

-Thai Silk – Thai silk is always cheap in Thailand and it’s also some of the best silk in the world.
-It’s especially great to buy in Chiang Mai though because there are so many silk factories just outside the town.
+Thai Silk – Thai silk is always cheap in Thailand and it is also some of the best silk in the world.
+It is especially nice to buy in Chiang Mai though as there are so many silk factories on the outskirts of town.
 You can do a tour of the silk factory and then visit the factory showroom to find some of the most beautiful silk clothing in the world.

-Chiang Mai’s Night Bazaar is also a wonderful place to buy Thai silk as is the Sunday night Walking Street Market.
+Chiang Mai’s Night Bazaar is also a wonderful place to buy Thai silk, as is the Sunday night Walking Street Market.

 Again, wood carvings are available at the Night Bazaar, as well as in many small shops throughout Chiang Mai.
 Small pieces go for as low as $5 and large, intricately carved pieces for several hundred.

 My favorite soaps are those made with Vanilla, Tamarind, Lemongrass, or Clay.
 Handmade lotions usually smell lovely – watermelon, strawberry and vanilla are my favorite scents – and have no chemicals in them like factory manufactured lotions.